TensorNetwork/tensornetwork.org/src/diagrams/index.md

 ![large](tensor_contractions.png)

-In the first example above, the names of the indices are notated on the diagram.
+In some examples above, the names of the indices are notated on the diagram.
 But the other examples emphasize that this is optional.
-(Technically the second example is ambiguous about which index is $i$ and which is $k$, but in practice this ambiguity is rarely a problem, or when it is, the labels can be notated.)

 ## Identity Matrices